bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

 ### 1. SSH via Azure Portal (Browser-Based)
 1. Navigate to the VM or VMSS instance in the **Azure Portal**.
 2. Click **Connect → Bastion**.
-3. Enter your admin username and private key / password.
+3. Enter your admin username `azureuser` and select private key / password.
 4. An **SSH session opens directly in your browser**, tunneled over HTTPS (443).
 - Bastion connects to the VM’s **private IP on port 22**.
 - No public IPs are required on the VMs.